Brookfield Place (Toronto)

 Brookfield Place (formerly BCE Place) is an office and retail complex in downtown Toronto, Ontario, Canada, comprising the 2.1 ha block bounded by Yonge Street, Wellington Street West, Bay Street, and Front Street West.
 The complex contains 242000 m2 of office space, 59,000 sqft of retail space, and consists of two towers, the TD Canada Trust Tower (161 Bay Street) and the Bay Wellington Tower (181 Bay Street), linked by the Allen Lambert Galleria.
 Brookfield Place is also the home of the Hockey Hall of Fame (housed in an opulent former bank from 1885).
 The complex also includes 12 preserved heritage buildings.
 The complex is also connected to the PATH, which includes several shops and a food court in its basement.

-Design

-The TD Canada Trust Tower at 161 Bay Street is a 53-floor office tower that is noted for its recessed design and spire on the upper levels.
-Designed by Bregman + Hamann Architects and Skidmore, Owings & Merrill, the tower was completed in 1990.
-It was initially known as the Canada Trust Tower until 2000, when Canada Trust was purchased by Toronto-Dominion Bank.
-Canada Trust signage was atop the spire of building until 2000, when it was replaced by a "TD" logo.
-Prior to this, TD Bank was the sole member of the Big Five banks not to have its logo visible on the Toronto skyline.
-The "TD" logo in the downtown Toronto skyline was solely displayed atop 161 Bay Street until July 2015, when TD Bank affixed its green-and-white logo to the newer towers of the nearby Toronto-Dominion Centre.

-The Bay Wellington Tower at 181 Bay Street is a 49-floor office tower that was designed by Bregman + Hamann Architects and completed in 1992.
-Architecturally, it is meant to complement the TD Canada Trust Tower.
-For instance, parts of the Bay Wellington Tower are recessed while parts of the TD Canada Trust Tower protrude, and vice versa.
-Also, the Bay Wellington Tower has a twin peak or double spires, compared to the single spire of the TD Canada Trust Tower.